Sky Lagoon vs Blue Lagoon - Your Guide

 The Blue Lagoon is by far Iceland’s most popular attraction with around 80% of visitors to the country stopping for a soak.
 It sees over a million visitors every year – that’s around three times the population of Iceland.

-Iceland’s newest man-made lagoon, The Sky Lagoon opened in 2021.
+Iceland’s newest man-made lagoon, The Sky Lagoon opened in 2021 and expanded with a larger ritual area in 2024.
 It is naturally heated by geothermal activity, just like the Blue Lagoon and even though it is man-made, there’s an ancient feel to the grottos and curvy stone infinity pool that looks out over the steely Atlantic Ocean.

 At its deepest point, it is almost five feet deep, so although you can technically swim a few leisurely breaststrokes, it is really designed for soaking and floating while you take in Iceland’s rugged scenery.